 Exemptions from Fair Housing exist in Nebraska.
 In Nebraska, the following exemptions are allowed:

-- Familial Status – it is acceptable to ask whether children will occupy the rented premises in any of the below cases:
+- Familial Status – it is acceptable to ask whether children will occupy the rented premises in any two-family owner-occupied buildings.

 - Religious Organizations – religious beliefs can be considered as a basis for giving preference to certain applicants for property that is owned, operated, supervised, or controlled by a religious organization that does not rent for commercial purposes.
 However, other protected classes may not be the basis for making a decision as a result of this exemption.
 42 U.S. Code § 3607